-Please take a look at some of the travel advice and maybe one or two can be helpful information in deciding your car rental to Rwanda Travel Info for the Africa Holiday Adventures.
+Please take a look at some of the travel advice and maybe one or two can be helpful information in deciding your safari to Rwanda Travel Info for Africa Holiday Safaris.

 When to go

-Rwanda Travel Info for the Africa Holiday Adventures is a completely an immense continent with safari and great apes encounter opportunities available across thousands of miles, so the best time to travel in Rwanda is all year around, depending on your specific destination.
+Rwanda Travel Info for the Africa Holiday Safari gives you a hint of what your safari destination is.
+Rwanda is a completely an immense continent with safari and great apes encounter opportunities available across thousands of miles, so the best time to travel in Rwanda is all year around, depending on your specific destination.
 It’s best to travel in the dry season, since safari destinations are in the regions with not very good roads that may be slippery in the rainy seasons.
 However the rainy season, which is also the low season gives you a totally different experience on its own.
 Cool weather, clear air and have the most incredible discounts on self drive car hire and gorilla tracking permits.

 Visas and Vaccines

-Of course, you’ll need a passport to travel to Rwanda, you will need a visa too; the visa can be obtained from here at the airport or obtained in your home country.
+Every tourist will need a passport to travel to Rwanda, and a visa too; the visa can be obtained from here at the airport or obtained in your home country.
 Apply for a visa at least two months before your departure date.
 For a self drive in Rwanda an international driving license is also needed for you to access the roads.
 A certificate of yellow fever vaccination is required when issuing you the visa.

 Accommodation and roads